gtantachuco/s1p-2018-contract-testing/README.md

 1) The `PersonService` team creates the contract test's parent class: [BaseClass](person-service/src/test/java/hello/BaseClass.java)
 1) The `MyAccount` team created the consumer-driver contract [find_person_by_id.groovy](person-service/src/test/resources/contracts/hello/find_person_by_id.groovy); and provided it to the `PersonService` team, which included the contract definition in the `PersonService` codebase
-1) The [Maven build](person-service/pom.xml) and Spring Cloud Contract Verifier use the contract definition to _automatically generate_ full tests
+1) The [Maven build](person-service/pom.xml) and Spring Cloud Contract Verifier use the contract definition to _automatically generate_ full tests.
+You can use your IDE to view the source code of the generated test at: `/person-service/target/generated-test-sources/contracts/hello/HelloTest.java`
 1) Once Spring Cloud Contract verifies that `PersonService` implementation is compliant with the contract, Maven generates and installs both Stubs (`person-service-0.0.1-SNAPSHOT-stubs.jar`) and the `PersonService` app (`person-service-0.0.1-SNAPSHOT.jar`) artifacts in the designated Maven repo

 ## Build the `MyAccount` app